dnanexus/dxda/README.md

 }
 ```

-To start a download process, first [generate a DNAnexus API token](https://documentation.dnanexus.com/user/login-and-logout#generating-an-authentication-token) that is valid for a time period that you plan on downloading the files.
+Before starting a download process, first [generate a DNAnexus API token](https://documentation.dnanexus.com/user/login-and-logout#generating-an-authentication-token) that is valid for a time period that you plan on downloading the files.
 Store it in the following environment variable:

 ```bash
 export DX_API_TOKEN=<INSERT API TOKEN HERE>